Skip to content

 A flexible container type for configuring and applying matrix processing routines in PortfolioOptimisers.jl.

-DefaultMatrixProcessing encapsulates all steps required for processing covariance or correlation matrices, including positive definiteness enforcement, denoising, detoning, and optional custom matrix processing algorithms.
-It is the standard estimator type for matrix processing pipelines and supports a variety of estimator and algorithm types.
+DenoiseDetoneAlgMatrixProcessing encapsulates all steps required for processing covariance or correlation matrices, including positive definiteness enforcement, denoising, detoning, and optional custom matrix processing algorithms via matrix_processing! and matrix_processing.
+This estimator allows users to build complex matrix processing pipelines tailored to their specific needs.

 Fields